mantrajs/mantra-lint/RULES.md

 - [x] `defaultExportContainer`: A container should be exported as default.
 - [x] `exportMappers`: If a mapper function is used to compose a component, it should be exported.
+- [ ] `composerDependencyInjected`: Composer functions should only use variables coming via props.